 - Watch for signs of overheating.
 If you notice sweating, damp hair, flushed cheeks, heat rash, rapid breathing, and/or restless sleep, your baby may be too hot.

-- Skip soft bedding or objects in your baby’s sleep space for at least the first year of life.
+- Keep cribs bare.
+Skip soft bedding or objects in your baby’s sleep space for at least the first year of life.
 This includes stuffed animals, blankets, pillows, comforters, and more.
 If you feel you must use a blanket, use a lightweight, breathable blanket and make sure it is tucked under the bottom of the mattress, extending no higher than the middle of your baby’s chest.

 - Consider using a fan.
-The use of a fan in the baby’s room may reduce the risk of SIDS by circulating the air and lowering the baby’s risk of “re-breathing.”
+The use of a fan in your baby’s room may reduce the risk of SIDS by circulating the air and lowering the baby’s risk of “re-breathing.”
 (This won’t make the room colder; fans do not cool the air but simply move it around.
 As long as your child is not perspiring, he won’t feel a chill.)

 - Room together.
 Put your baby to sleep in close proximity to you for the first six months of life.
 According to the American Academy of Pediatrics (AAP), this will help reduce his risk of SIDS.
 Many parents place their baby’s crib in their bedroom during this time.